 The intent of this goal is for students to become health-literate, self-directed learners who recognize the relationship between personal behavior and personal health and can skillfully apply health-promotion and disease-prevention strategies as a foundation for leading healthy and productive lives.
-This includes the development of the capacity to acquire, interpret, and understand health concepts, and the development and application of a range of health skills.
-Instruction will focus on the topics of hygiene, communicable and noncommunicable disease prevention, dental health, nutrition, sleep, drug use, physical activity, body systems, safety, intentional and unintentional injury and violence prevention, Internet safety, gangs, bullying, and preventive health care.
-As a result, students will have a comprehensive understanding of essential health concepts related to health promotion and risk/disease prevention, and an enhanced ability to engage in lifelong health behaviors.
+This includes the development of the capacity to acquire, interpret, and understand health concepts and the development and application of a range of health skills.
+Instruction will focus on the topics of hygiene, communicable and noncommunicable disease prevention, dental health, nutrition, sleep, mental wellness and social and emotional skills, drug use, physical activity, body systems, safety, intentional and unintentional injury and violence prevention, Internet safety, gangs, bullying, and preventive health care.
+As a result, students will have a comprehensive understanding of essential health concepts related to health promotion and risk/disease prevention, self-awareness and social awareness, and an enhanced ability to engage in lifelong health behaviors.

 2. Demonstrate the ability to access, evaluate, and use health information, products, and services that influence health and wellness in a positive manner.
 (Healthy Decisions)

 The intent of this goal is for students to demonstrate the ability to identify valid and accurate health information, products, and services.
 This ability is critical for the prevention, early detection, and treatment of most health problems.
 Valid health information raises awareness of the long-term consequences of unhealthy decisions and enables students to make decisions that support lifelong health.
-Students will experience many opportunities across their school years to use information-analysis skills as they compare, contrast, analyze, synthesize, and evaluate materials, products, and services related to a variety of health issues.
+Students will experience many opportunities across their school years to use information-analysis and responsible decision-making skills as they compare, contrast, analyze, synthesize, and evaluate materials, products, and services related to a variety of health issues.
 As they become informed consumers, students will become aware of and able to analyze the influence of culture, media, technology, and other factors on health.
-Upon the completion of the health education program, students will be able to accept responsibility for personal health practices and engage in healthy decision making.
+Upon the completion of the health education program, students will be able to make constructive choices about personal behavior and social interactions based on ethical standards, safety concerns, and social norms, accept responsibility for personal health practices and engage in healthy decision making.

 3. Demonstrate the use of appropriate health practices and behaviors to promote a safe and healthy community when alone, with family, at school, and in other group settings.
 (Advocacy and Health Promotion)

 The intent of this goal is for students to become responsible, health-literate citizens who demonstrate an understanding of how to create and maintain an environment that serves to protect and promote the health and wellness of individuals, families, and communities.
-Upon completing their health education program, students will demonstrate a variety of healthy practices and behaviors and advocate for ways in which peers, families, and community groups can work together to promote safe and healthy communities.
+Students will develop awareness of social and media influences that affect their decision making and develop skills to effectively navigate and resist negative influences while building positive, healthy rewarding relationships with diverse individuals and groups.
+Students will develop healthy habits for managing emotions, including stress, anger, and impulse control, and learn how to effectively advocate for themselves and their communities, which also supports equity.
+Specifically, upon completing their health education program, students will demonstrate a variety of healthy practices and behaviors and advocate for ways in which peers, families, and community groups can work together to promote safe and healthy communities.

 Kindergarten

-Kindergarten students recognize basic facts and concepts about their bodies and begin to acquire skills and practices that keep them safe and healthy.
+Kindergarten students recognize basic facts and concepts about their bodies and begin to acquire health skills and practices, including social and emotional skills, that keep them safe and healthy.
 Students learn to seek help and advice from parents/guardians and other trusted adults and begin to learn how to seek reliable health information.
 They understand how to make good decisions about simple health issues, respect others, follow school safety rules, and be responsible.

 Essential Health Concepts